AmberC0209/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/formula_recognition.en.md

 <img src="https://raw.githubusercontent.com/cuicheng01/PaddleX_doc_images/main/images/pipelines/formula_recognition/01.jpg">

-**The Formula Recognition Pipeline comprises a layout detection module and a formula recognition module.**
+<b>The Formula Recognition Pipeline comprises a layout detection module and a formula recognition module.</b>

-**If you prioritize model accuracy, choose a model with higher accuracy.
+<b>If you prioritize model accuracy, choose a model with higher accuracy.
 If you prioritize inference speed, select a model with faster inference.
-If you prioritize model size, choose a model with a smaller storage footprint.**
+If you prioritize model size, choose a model with a smaller storage footprint.</b>

 <details>
    <summary> 👉Model List Details</summary>

-**Layout Detection Module Models**:
+<b>Layout Detection Module Models</b>:

 <table>
 <thead>